-Head south from St. Augustine and you’ll reach Ormond Beach where there’s a great little donut shop with all the flavours you’d expect plus some totally over-the-top creations.
-Try the Key Lime, Pumpkin or Fruity Pebbles donuts, or the S’mores with graham cracker cereal, chocolate and mini marshmallows.
-This makes a great outing if you’re looking for cheap things to do.
-Donuts are $1.17 each or $6.49 for a box of 6.
+Head south from St. Augustine and you’ll reach Ormond Beach where there’s a great little donut shop with all the flavors you’d expect plus some totally over-the-top creations.
+Try the Key Lime, Pumpkin, or Fruity Pebbles donuts, or the S’mores with graham cracker cereal, chocolate, and mini marshmallows.
+This makes a great outing if you’re looking for cheap things to do that the whole family will love.

 Hang 10 on a wave

-The Atlantic beach of Jacksonville boasts some of the best surfing in Florida, making it the perfect place to hang 10 on a wave (hang all ten toes over over the nose of your board).
-Take a lesson on a long board, head out on your own, or watch the locals mastering their moves.
+The Atlantic beach of Jacksonville boasts some of the best surfing in Florida, making it the perfect place to hang 10 on a wave (hang all ten toes over the nose of your board).
+Take a lesson on a longboard, head out on your own, or watch the locals mastering their moves.
 The winter months bring the biggest surf, and summers are ideal for beginners to test out their skills.
-Check the many surf-related events including training days, surf festivals and competitions which attract amateur and pro surfers from around the world.
+There are many surf-related events including training days, surf festivals, and competitions that attract amateur and pro surfers from around the world.
 Best of all, you can spectate for free!